-Due to Covid-19 restrictions, our monthly meetings will be held virtually for now.
-Be an advocate from your home and work with policy makers and local service providers to improve access for blind and partially sighted people in the area.
+Our monthly meetings are still being held virtually for now but you can advocate for blind and partially sighted people from your home.
+Make a difference – work with policy makers and local service providers to improve access for blind and partially sighted people in the area.

 If you are interested in finding out more information about volunteering for the Sight Loss Councils, read the Volunteer Role Description below and fill in our short expression of interest form.
 If you would like to apply to become a Sight Loss Council member, apply online.